-Deliver to the Office of Contract Compliance and Administrator Support MH 338 This grievar nce was
+Deliver to the Office of Contract Compliance and Administrator Support MH 338 This grievance was received

-received on (date) by a nd was
+on (date) by and was

-delivered by (check o ne)
+delivered by (check one)

-() certified personal deliv or registered, restricted delivery, return receipt requested mail;() very
+() certified or registered, restricted delivery d delivery, return receipt requested d mail;() personal

-GRIEVANT NAME: DATE:
+GRIEVANT NAME: DATE: DIVISION:

-DIVISION:

-DEPARTMENT: НОМЕ
+DEPARTMENT: HOME

+ADDRESS: HOME PHONE:

+CAMPUS AND

-ADDRESS: НОМЕ
+EMAIL ADDRESS:

 PHONE:

-CAMPUS AND EMAIL ADDRESS:

-CAMPUS PHONE:

-Jniversity Policy or Regulation Violated: Statement of grievance including date of act(s) or omission(s) complained of: Remedy Sought: I will be represented in this grievance by: (check one) ) Myself () Legal Counsel () Other, specify understand that this grievance will not be processed if the act(s) or omission(s) complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding.
-Signature of Grievant Signature of Grievant Signature of Grievant Signature of Grievant
+University Policy or Regulation Violated:

+Statement of grievance including date of act(s) or omission(s) complained of:

+Remedy Sou ght: l wil be represented in this g rievance by: (check one) () Myself () Legal Counsel () Other, specify I understand that this grievance will not be e processed if the act(s) or omission(s) complained of herein are, or become e, the subject of any other administrative or judicialprocee ding.
+Signature of Grievant Please pro vide name, phone, and em nail address for Legal Counsel: (6) Step Tv vo Procedures. (a) A grievant who consid ers the Step One decision unsatisfactory may seek review of the response by f

-- (a) A grievant who considers the Step One decision unsatisfactory may seek review of the response by filing the written grievance and decision, along with a written statement of the reason(s) that the grievant believes the response is incorrect, with the Office of Contract Compliance and Administrator Support.
-This filing must occur within fourteen days after receiving the Step One decision. - (b) The grievance will be investigated by a Step Two Reviewer appointed by the President or designee. - (c) The Step Two Reviewer shall meet with the grievant and the grievant's counsel, and others, as appropriate, in order to fully investigate the grievance.
+- (a) A grievant who considers the Step One decision unsatisfactory may seek review of the response by filing the written grievance and decision, along with a written statement of the reason(s) that the grievant believes the response is incorrect, withthe Office of Contract Compliance and Administrator Support.
+This filing must occur within fourteen days after receiving the Step One decision. - (b) The grievance will be investigated by a Step Two Reviewer appointed by the President or designee.

+- (c) The Step Two Reviewer shall meet with the grievant and the grievant's counsel, and others, as appropriate, in order to fully investigate the grievance.
 The StepTwo Reviewer should issue a written decision within 42 days after meeting with the grievant.
 The Step Two Reviewer's decision shall be final. - (7) Any grievance meeting shall be informal and shall not be in the nature of an evidentiaryhearing.
 While either party may present information, the rules of evidence shall not apply, and discovery, cross-examination, and similar legal procedures are not permissible.
 The decision of the grievance reviewers must be based on information presented in the grievanceprocess. - (8) Once a grievance is filed, no revisions or additions to the grievance are permitted in latersteps.